Franc1sco/Franug-PRIVATE-PLUGINS/README.md

 * Payment via PayPal, Skrill, bank transfer, Bitcoin, steam game (overpay), or steam items like csgo skins (overpay).
 * If you buy a plugin, you will have access to updates and support for free always (only 1 payment needed).
 * You will have sourcecode access.
-* You will need a account in https://gitlab.com (register is free) for access to the private repositories where you will have access to updates, support (including others clients with that plugin) and more.
+* You will need a account in https://github.com (register is free) for access to the private repositories where you will have access to updates, support (including others clients with that plugin) and more.

-### Pre-configured servers for sale (the best configuration with my +10 years of experience making game servers)
+### Pre-configured servers for sale (the best configuration with my +11 years of experience making game servers) for the old CS:GO, CS:S and i am porting it to CS2 too.

 **:zap::zap:Note: full support included for help on installation, provide updates and do some changes by request without additional cost.
 And if the server setup that you want dont appear here, you can request me it and I will do it.:zap::zap:**